iliyasone/ps3838api/README.md

 > You can also check out the [📓 examples.ipynb](https://github.com/iliyasone/ps3838api/blob/release/0.1.0/examples/examples.ipynb) for a quick start!

+The Project has been created and tested on the Python 3.13.7, however it should work also on Python>=3.12

 ### 1. Set Environment Variables

 Before using the library, set your API credentials via environment variables: